If you have unexplained breathing problems, especially if they are severe and come on quickly, call triple zero (000) for an ambulance.

-You should call triple zero (000) for an ambulance if you:
+You should call triple zero (000) for an ambulance if:

-- suddenly become so short of breath you can 't speak in sentences
+- you are so short of breath you can’t speak in sentences

-Make an appointment to see your doctor if, as well as being out of breath, you:
+Make an appointment to see your doctor or consider going to an emergency department if, as well as being out of breath, you:

 - have swollen feet or ankles